Skip to footer content

 4.3.
 Installation

-Installing IronOCR is a straight-forward process, just create a new Visual Studio Project and open NuGet Package Manager for Solutions and search "IronOCR".
-A list will appear, just select the latest version of IronOCR and click on Install.
+Installing IronOCR is a straightforward process.
+Create a new Visual Studio Project and open the NuGet Package Manager for Solutions, search "IronOCR".
+A list will appear; select the latest version of IronOCR and click on Install.

 AWS vs Google Vision (OCR Features Comparison): Figure 4 - Create a New Project in Visual Studio.
 Open the Manage NuGet Packages for Solution and install the latest version of IronOCR.